idia640/presentations/week11/PITCHME.md

 Fogg, BJ.
 A behavior model for persuasive design (April 26-27 2009).
 Persuasive '09', Claremont CA.

 To be effective, you need to understand your user and what motivates them, what is difficult, and when a trigger can be applied.

 ---

+## Objectives

+- Gain an appreciation for how culture affects interface design.

+---